AccessibilityLayout and typography

 Fonts

 The Home Office and GOV.UK design systems both use fonts chosen for clarity and readability, so use them if you can.
 In emails, documents, or third-party products that allow limited customisation, choose a font that is open and clear.
-Because all users have different needs, there’s no such thing as a fully ‘accessible’ font, but usually it’s better to choose a sans-serif font (such as Arial) over a serif font (such as Times New Roman).
+Because all users have different needs, there’s no such thing as a fully ‘accessible’ font.

 Styling